fischerscode/parse-server-keycloak-flutter/README.md

 # parse_keycloak

-A playground for authentificating a parse based Flutter application against a KeyCloak server.
+A playground for authenticating a parse based Flutter application against a KeyCloak server using an ldap user federation.

 ## Getting Started